The Aftermath (1982 film): Plot

 Three astronauts return to Earth after a nuclear holocaust (that also saw biological weapons used), although one dies in a crash landing.
-The two survivors, Newman (Steve Barkett) and Matthews, encounter some mutants before discovering that Los Angeles has been completely destroyed.
+The two survivors, Newman and Matthews, encounter some mutants before discovering that Los Angeles has been completely destroyed.
 Seeking shelter, the men take refuge in an abandoned mansion.
-Newman later encounters a young boy, Chris, hiding in a museum with the curator (Forrest J Ackerman).
+Newman later encounters a young boy, Chris, hiding in a museum with the curator.

 Before the curator passes away from radiation poisoning, Newman takes Chris under his care.
-While out seeking supplies one day, Newman and Chris encounter Sarah, who is running from a gang of bandits led by Cutter (Sid Haig).
+While out seeking supplies one day, Newman and Chris encounter Sarah, who is running from a gang of bandits led by Cutter.

 After Sarah's murder, Newman decides to confront the gang at their desert wasteland hideout.
 After killing Cutter's gang, Newman is fatally wounded by the gang leader, who in turn is shot dead by Chris with a revolver.
 The boy then walks off alone before the credits roll.